Ricardo Cannizzaro

 About

-My doctoral research was funded by the Australian Defence Science and Technology Group, where I previously worked as a Defence Research Scientist on trusted autonomous systems.
+I completed my DPhil at the Oxford Robotics Institute within the Cognitive Robotics Group and the Goal-Oriented Long-Lived Systems group, supervised by Prof Lars Kunze and Prof Nick Hawes.
+My research was funded by the Australian Defence Science and Technology Group, where I previously worked as a Defence Research Scientist on trusted autonomous systems.

 Research Focus

-My research explores probabilistic generative causal models for encoding structured knowledge and uncertainty, combining domain expertise with data-driven learning.
+My research explores probabilistic generative causal models for representing structured knowledge and uncertainty, combining domain expertise with data-driven learning.
 Methodologically, this includes causal representation learning, Bayesian inference, probabilistic programming, and deep generative models such as diffusion models and transformers.

 A central focus of my work is learning human-aligned causal representations and developing faithful, counterfactual-based explanations that support understanding and trust by non-technical users.
-I am particularly interested in human-facing AI systems that must behave consistently, robustly, and transparently in real-world settings.
+I am particularly interested in AI systems that must behave consistently, robustly, and transparently in real-world settings.

 Currently Seeking